elves/elvish.io/src/learn/effective-elvish.md

 ```

 User-defined functions behave in the same way: they "return" values by writing
 to structured stdout.
-Without realizing that return value and outputs are the
+Without realizing that "return values" are just outputs
-same in Elvish, it is easy to think of `put` as *the* command to "return"
+in Elvish, it is easy to think of `put` as **the** command to "return" values
-values and write code like this:
+and write code like this:

 ```elvish-transcript
 ~> fn split-by-comma [s]{ put (splits , $s) }